Meganoton nyctiphanes

 Meganoton nyctiphanes, the dull double-bristled hawkmoth, is a moth of the family Sphingidae.

 Distribution

 It is known from Sri Lanka, India, Bangladesh, Myanmar, the Nicobar Islands, the Andaman Islands, south-eastern China, Thailand, Vietnam, Malaysia, Sumatra, Indonesia and the Philippines (Palawan).

 Description

 The wingspan is 120–140 mm.
-It is variable in size and forewing upperside ground colour (when paler the lines appear more prominent).
-There is a pale band on the hindwing upperside which is slightly variable in position.

 Biology

 The larvae have been recorded feeding on Symphorema involucratum in Thailand.